Young Adult Leadership Council

 About our Meetings

-Local Young Adult Leadership Councils are being developed in Shelby County, Davidson County, and Greene County as a part of the Clinical High Risk-Psychosis and Healthy Transitions-Improving Life Trajectories initiatives.
+Local Young Adult Leadership Councils can be found in Davidson County and Greene County as a part of the Healthy Transitions-Improving Life Trajectories initiatives.
+Please reach out to be connected to a local YALC near you.

 Our Members Are a Force for Change